 8. Apply for the Apprenticeship Incentive Grant

-The Canadian government provides a taxable cash grant, AIG, worth $1,000 per level, up to a maximum of $2,000 to registered apprentices for the first two years of their training.
+The Canadian government provides a taxable cash grant, AIG, worth $1,000 per level, up to a maximum of $2,000, to registered apprentices for the first two years of their training.

-The Apprenticeship Incentive Grant for Women (AIG-W) is primarily dedicated to women and is a taxable cash grant of $3,000 per level, up to a maximum amount of $6,000.
+When you complete your training and obtain your journeyperson certification, you can apply for the Apprenticeship Completion Grant (ACG), a one-time cash grant of $2,000.
+There is the Apprenticeship Incentive Grant for Women (AIG-W) is primarily dedicated to women and is a taxable cash grant of $3,000 per level, up to a maximum amount of $6,000.

 9. Apply for Student Aid, Scholarships, and Bursaries

 A sure way to get free money from the Canadian government as a student is to apply for scholarships and bursaries the Canadian government provides.

 A handful of merit-based scholarships exist in Canada for undergraduate, graduate, and postdoctoral studies.

 - The International Business Scholarships are for students pursuing a career or furthering their studies in international business.

 - The Dick Martin Scholarship Award is a $3,000 national scholarship for students enrolled in Canada in occupational health and safety-related courses.